bepaald/signalbackup-tools/README.md

 Where `outputdirectory` is an empty directory, or does not exist (in which case it will be created).

 To limit the export to certain threads, the option `--limittothreads [LIST_OF_THREADS]` can be added.
 The list of threads can contain both ranges and comma separated values, e.g. `--limittothreads 1,2,3,8-16,20`.
 The thread numbers can be obtained from `--listthreads`.
 Additionally, threads can be identified by a string representing the display name, phone number or username of the recipient: `--limittothreadsbyname "Alice","Family Group","+14255550123"`.

 Similarly, the option `--limittodates [LIST_OF_DATES]` will limit the output to media from the time periods listed.
 For the format of the date list, see the [crop to dates](#crop) option.

+Lastly, you can select the media to be dumped by file size with `--onlylargerthan [FILESIZE]` and `--onlysmallerthan [FILESIZE]`, both requiring a single numerical argument that represents a maximum or minimum file size in bytes.

 Attachments that are quoted in later messages are normally included in the media export as duplicates (which is how they appear in the backup file), to prevent this add the option `--excludequotes`.
 Similarly, stickers are normally included in the media export, as they are normal attachments in the database.
 To exclude stickers, add the option `--excludestickers`.